-Romans 6:12-13 — Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
+12 Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.

-Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
+13 And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.

 Up until now, Romans 6 spoke of the heart; now the emphasis shifts to the will.

-lusts — any desires inconsistent with the will of God.
+lusts (v.12) — any desires inconsistent with the will of God.

-yield (1st usage) = present, voluntarily put at the disposal of.
+present (1st usage) = yield, voluntarily put at the disposal of.
 It’s in the continuous tense — something you do day after day.
 Yielding is living objectively, accentuating the positive.
 This isn’t a feeling, but an occupation with spiritual things.
 Do spiritual things to keep yourself out of mischief.
-Galatians 5:16— This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.
+Galatians 5:16— I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.